Indonesia: €1,115 Star Alliance Premium Economy from Benelux (Incl. 2×23 Kg Checked Luggage)

 Bali Indonesia Birds

-From your city of origin, you’ll fly to Munich, Frankfurt, or Zurich in economy class.
-The long-haul premium economy flight will have you flying to Singapore in a Lufthansa A350-900 or a SWISS Boeing 777-300ER.
-Then, you’ll sit in economy class from Singapore to Bali, either in a Jetstar Asia Airbus A320 or with Singapore Airlines.
-Personally, we’d recommend flying with Lufthansa and Singapore Airlines.
+First, you’ll fly to Munich, Frankfurt, or Zurich in economy class.
+The long-haul premium economy flight will take you to Singapore on a Lufthansa A350-900 or a SWISS Boeing 777-300ER.
+For your feeder flight in Asia, you’ll sit in economy class from Singapore to Indonesia, either on a Jetstar Asia Airbus A320 or with Singapore Airlines or Garuda Indonesia to Jakarta.
+Personally, we recommend flying with Lufthansa and Singapore Airlines.

 Lufthansa offers a very good seat that’s available on long-haul flights from and to Frankfurt and Munich.
 The rest of the experience, however, is nothing special.
 At the airport you enjoy 0 (zero!) benefits as a premium economy passenger, and the food onboard is not exactly great either.
 At least you get to bring 2 x 23 kg of luggage.